alextrs/oestandards/README.md

 <a name="use--table--name"></a><a name="3.6"></a>
   - [3.6](#use--table--name) **TABLE-NAME**: Always qualify table name for field name

+      > Why?
+To make code more readable

+      > Why?
+To make sure code is compliant with "Strict Compile" mode

     ```openedge
     /* bad */
     FIND FIRST bMember NO-LOCK NO-ERROR.